POMERANIAN RESIDENCE

 COLORS OF POMERANIANS

 According to the breed standard, Dwarf Spitz dogs are proud, clever dogs that are always cheerful.
-They come in various colors such as black, orange, white, cream, cream sable, black & tan, orange sable, parti-color, and wolf gray & merle, as seen in the photo below:
+They come in various colors such as black, orange, white, cream, cream sable, black & tan, orange sable, parti-color, and wolf gray & marble, as seen in the photo below:

 The characteristics of a Pomeranian, according to the breed standard, include a proud, intelligent, and clever dog that appears cheerful.
 The shoulder height is equal to the length of the dog, and the head is wedge-shaped.
 The ears and nose are small, with a short tail.
 The chest transitions into a short, strong back through the shoulders.
 The posture is upright, emphasized by a curled tail position.